Fec16/os232/links.md

 10. [How Operating Systems Use Memory?](https://public.support.unisys.com/aseries/docs/ClearPath-MCP-20.0/86000387-514/section-000023203.html) this site explains the main concept of operating systems memory management.
 Mostly explaining about memory usage and allocations on Windows and Linux <br>

+11. [Virtual Memory in Operating Systems](https://www.guru99.com/virtual-memory-in-operating-system.html), this site explains the base concept of how a memory management wokrs in operating systems.
+It also explains about memory usage and allocation.
+At last, explaining about system files in Linux and Windows. <br>